jayzhou125/TypeScript-Getting-Started/README.md

 ### My Own notes from the course:

-- This is my personal notes from the course: click here to see.
+- This is my personal notes for learning TypeScript from the course, feel free to check it out!